Skip to main content

 Finally, we sequentially reverse the three filters/adjustments undertaken earlier that allowed us to work in terms of the necessary quantities.
 First, we convert back from CFE to energy, and we apply negative shifts to the reference fuels equal in magnitude to the positive shifts in the low-carbon fuels, to preserve the same quantity of energy use (keeping in mind that the electricity efficiency adjustment is still in effect, artificially making its efficiency equal to that of the other energy sources, so we can shift between them accurately).

 Next, we undo the electricity efficiency adjustment.
 This reduces the quantity of electricity used back to its true value (after the LCFS effects).
-Finally, we add in the fuels assigned to the non-regulated vehicle types (aircraft, rail, and ships in the U.S. model), which are part of the total fuel used in the transportation sector but were exempted from the entire LCFS calculation process.
+Finally, we add in the fuels assigned to the non-regulated vehicle types (aircraft in the U.S. model), which are part of the total fuel used in the transportation sector but were exempted from the entire LCFS calculation process.
 This results in the final value of total fuel used.

 Calculating Emissions and Electricity Use